Execution must be admissible

 The Arqua Context Library documents recurring structural operating patterns that appear when institutional action outruns declared authority.

-It makes these patterns visible as operating conditions, rather than as organisational judgements about intent, competence, or maturity.
+It makes these patterns visible as operating conditions, rather than organisational judgements about intent, competence, or maturity.

 Example Contexts